hariyebk/My-Digital-Space/content/english/pages/portfolio.md

 ##### Face to Sticker Chrome extension

+In an effort to broaden my skill set beyond web application development, I sought out new challenges.
+One such opportunity arose during the application process for a remote software developer position.
+I was tasked with creating a Chrome extension that generates fake credit card information, including card numbers, CVV codes, PINs, postal codes, and addresses.
+After successfully completing this challenge, I took on an additional challenge for fun intended for another developer.
+It was creating a Chrome extension that converts face images into AI-generated stickers.

 This project was particularly exciting to me as it combined my interest in artificial intelligence with frontend development.
 I encountered and resolved numerous technical issues along the way, which provided me valuable hands-on experience with image processing and AI integration.
 Ultimately, I successfully developed the extension, which transforms face images into creative and fun AI-generated stickers.

 {{< image src="images/facetosticker.png" alt="before-and-after" height="360" width="700" class="mt-7">}}